SojiroFukuda/sview-gui/README.md

 # sview-gui
 Handy PyQt-based GUI for data visualisation based on a csv file or pandas' DataFrame.
-This GUI basically based on the matplotlib and you can visualize your csv file in various ways.
+This GUI is based on the matplotlib and you can visualize your csv file in various ways.
 Here are the main features;

 • Scatter, line, density, histgram, and box plot for visualisation your csv.